 Christine's expert tip: The park offers free days throughout the year on the second Friday of the month, from 12-4 p.m., courtesy of Denver's Scientific & Cultural Facilities District.

 Make giving part of your holiday fun by taking a ride on Denver Pavilions' annual holiday carousel.
-The downtown shopping TK and Food Bank of the Rockies partner on Denver's only holiday carousel with the dual goal of providing inexpensive holiday fun for families and helping families in need to have a better year.
-Rides are just $3, but if you've shopped and purchased at the Pavilions' stores or if you bring a canned food donation, you can ride for free.
-In recent years, proceeds from the carousel, with a little extra added by Denver Pavilions, have provided 20,000 meals for Colorado children and families.
+This year the Blue Knights Brass Ensemble will kick off the season with a free performance in front of the carousel at 2 p.m. on Sat.
+December 21.
+Food Bank of the Rockies is once again the designated charity partner for Denver's only holiday carousel with the dual goal of providing inexpensive holiday fun for families and helping families in need to have a better year.
+Rides are just $3, but if you've shopped and purchased at the Pavilions' stores you can ride for free.
+In recent years, proceeds from the carousel, with a little extra added by Denver Pavilions, have provided more than 20,000 meals for Colorado children and families.

 Recommended for Things to Do in December because: This carousel combines the best of the holiday spirit, offering fun for families and helping Coloradans in need at the same time.